millipedes/arterm/README.md

 ascii art to the terminal.
 This quote and art should be stored in separate utf-8 text files.

+The above quote is from the artist BUSDRIVER.

 # :blossom: How to Use
 Once the binary is made, it can be used by executing the binary with the first argument being the path to the quote text file and the second argument being the